 Override Mech City Brawl is a 3D brawling game developed by The balance Inc. It is available for PlayStation 4, Xbox One , Steam and Humble Bundle.
-The Humble Bundle link is a referral, I get a small commission if you purchase the game through it.
 This game was reviewed on the standard Xbox One console by Joseph Pugh.

 Override is game about taking mechs that stand taller than a skyscraper and brawling it out in a variety of destructible locales.
 Did you ever get the toy called Rock em Sock robots as a kid?
 This title is a culmination of your childhood imagination when you were playing with that toy.
 It wears its inspirations on its sleeve, but that’s not really a bad thing.

 You control one of twelve mechs and fight in an arcade story mode, versus mode, against the AI, friends in local multiplayer or in an online multiplayer mode.
 The concept is the same in all modes, however.
 Beat the oil and bolts out of the other side.

 The controls are simple, you won’t need to memorize combos or intense button sequences to play.
 Each limb of your mech is controlled by a different button.
 With one button you swing your right arm, with another you kick your left leg.
 You can hold any of the attack buttons to charge up a more powerful attack.

 You can block enemy attacks, charged up strikes break a block, but by timing your own strike while blocking, you can counter an attack that is charging up.
 You have a dash button and every mech has four special attacks.
 One linked to each limb.
 They are simple to use, you just hold the special button (X on the Xbox One controller) and hit one of the attack buttons.
 You use a special meter that charges up as you fight for these attacks.
 Then finally, when you’re low on health you can unleash a finishing move.
 Each mech has one and they play a small cinematic when they trigger.